cybozu-go/rook/Documentation/ceph-cluster-crd.md

 * `devices`: A list of individual device names belonging to this node to include in the storage cluster.
   * `name`: The name of the device (e.g., `sda`), or full udev path (e.g. `/dev/disk/by-id/ata-ST4000DM004-XXXX` - this will not change after reboots).
   * `config`: Device-specific config settings.
 See the [config settings](#osd-configuration-settings) below

+Host-based cluster only supports raw device and partition.

+And below is the settings for PVC-based cluster.

 * `storageClassDeviceSets`: Explained in [Storage Class Device Sets](#storage-class-device-sets)

 ### Storage Class Device Sets